Annuity

 So in summary, you can have:

-- a deferred fixed annuity
+• a deferred fixed annuity

-- a deferred variable annuity
+• a deferred variable annuity

-- an immediate fixed annuity
+• an immediate fixed annuity

-- an immediate variable annuity
+• an immediate variable annuity

 There are other subsets of annuities that we will not explore too deeply here.
-For example, a Fixed Index Annuity (FIA) is a fixed annuity but earns interest through some quasi market mechanism.
-However, unlike variable annuities, these will not lose value and tend to lock in any gains yearly.
-These programs vary so much from company to company that an analysis here would be tiresome.
+For example, a Fixed Index Annuity (FIA) is a fixed annuity.
+But an FIA earns interest through some quasi market mechanism.

 The Purpose of an Annuity

 Annuities are meant to, and motivated by the tax code to supplement retirement income.
 Some rules of thumb are that if you max out your 401k and an IRA, then an annuity can supplement.
-However, today’s higher limits on retirement plan contributions make this motivation to use annuities remote (very few people can put $16,500 into their retirement plan, then another $5,000 into an IRA on a yearly basis).
+However, today’s higher limits on retirement plan contributions make this motivation to use annuities remote (very few people can put $18,000 into their retirement plan, then another $5,500 into an IRA on a yearly basis).

 Don’t Know What to Do?